Found us from search engine?

 But think about it for a minute – after all, you want to spend your time doing things that actually improve your ranking results, right?

-You see, if you let Google handle the job, it will randomly scan and dissect different parts of your article and return a so-called relevant snippet that best matches to your user’s search query.
+You see, if you let Google handle the job, it will randomly scan and dissect different parts of your article and return a so-called relevant snippet that best matches your user’s search query.

 It’s something like Google Translate all over again.
 And we know how horrible that is!